 Salem Township Hospital’s Price Transparency policy allows the public to view our standard charges in compliance with the Affordable Care Act, Section 2718(e) of the Public Health Service Act.
 It is intended to promote transparency for patients to understand their potential financial liability for services obtained at our hospital and to allow comparison for similar services across hospitals.

-Salem Township Hospital will make information about its charging and the methodologies used available to the public upon request.
+Salem Township Hospital makes information about its charging and the methodologies used available to the public and the hospital has posted a copy of its charge master document at this site.
+(Please see tab hospital charge master.)
 However, hospital charge masters are lengthy and complex documents and do not provide information at a level conducive for this purpose.
 Therefore, additional information, as outlined below, will be provided to patients seeking price estimates.

 Definition: Hospital charges are the amounts set before any discounts.
 Hospitals are required by the federal government to utilize uniform charges as the starting point for all bills.